-NOTAS - 6 will have been factory calibrated, but sometimes re-calibration of the internal analogue circuitry may be necessary as the properties of the analogue components can vary with time and temperature.
+MOTAS - 6 will have been factory calibrated, but sometimes re-calibration of the internal analogue circuitry may be necessary as the properties of the analogue components can vary with time and temperature.

-One of the most important calibrations is the pitch of the oscillators.
-Some vintage analogue synths have a poor reputation for pitch stability but with MOTAS-6, thanks to advanced design and digital control, the stability is very good.
+One of the most important calibrations is the pitch of the

+oscillators.
+Some vintage analogue synths have a poor reputation for pitch stability but with NOTAS-6, thanks to advanced design and digital control, the stability is very good.

-Press 1 to calibrate all parts of the analogue circuitry, 2 to calibrate the pitch of the oscillators and analogue noise level, Dit to calibrate the filter cut-off frequency and resonance levels or to calibrate the PWM offsets (so that the 50% PWM setting is a perfect square wave).
+Press 1 to calibrate all parts of the analogue circuitry, to calibrate the pitch of the oscillators and analogue noise level, to calibrate the filter cut-off frequency and resonance levels or to calibrate the PWM offsets (so that the 50% PWM setting is a perfect square wave).
 Whilst the calibration is running the audio output is disabled and the progress is displayed on the display.
-To abort any stage of the calibration process press is is will usually take at least 40 seconds to complete.
+To abort any stage of the calibration process press (and then any other button).
+The full calibration process will usually take at least 40 seconds to complete.